mighty-gerbils/gerbil/doc/reference/stdio.md

 In general you should you the Readers from a single thread.
-There is no mutex protection for the simple reason that if you are reading from multiple threads concurrently you are already shooting yourself in the foot because your output will be non-deterministic.
+There is no mutex protection for the simple reason that if you are reading from multiple threads concurrently you are already shooting yourself in the foot because your input will be non-deterministic.

 Similarly for writers, you should use them from a single thread at a time.